Ashwini1198/R-Assignments/README.md

 * Factors -
 Factors are used to categorize data.
 To create a factor, use the factor() function and add a vector as argument.
+* If statement -
+An "if statement" is written with the if keyword, and it is used to specify a block of code to be executed if a condition is TRUE.
+* While loop -
+It is a type of control statement which will run a statement or a set of statements repeatedly unless the given condition becomes false.